fwbrasil/zoot/README.md

 val server: Request => Future[Response[String]] = Server[SomeApi](new SomeService)
 ```

-The server is a function that can be used with the different binds as defined below.
+The server is a function that can be used with the different binds.

 ## Mappers